jazellecruz/SkyLabs/README.md

 Credits to Pavan Sagar (https://github.com/PavanSargar).
 Some snippets of the code were from https://waystoweb.com/weather-app-using-nodejs/

 Technologies Used:
-OpenWeatherMap One Call API 3.0
+OpenWeatherMap One Call API 3.0,
-HTML
+HTML,
-CSS and BOOTSTRAP
+CSS and BOOTSTRAP,
-Express.js
+Express.js,
-EJS
+EJS,
 Canva (Logo)